Baby weaning can be fun and exciting, but it can also be overwhelming. When should you start?

 When should I start baby weaning?

-The Department of Health recommends that whether you’re breastfeeding or bottle feeding, you should only feed your baby milk for the first six months.
+The Department of Health recommends that whether you’re breastfeeding or bottle-feeding, you should only feed your baby milk for the first six months.
 Never start weaning before your baby is 17 weeks old.

 It’s safe to start weaning when your baby reaches six months old.
 Their digestive system is then ready to cope with solid foods and they’ll begin to need the extra nutrients and iron that milk alone can’t provide.
-However, some parents start weaning as early as four months old, following health professionals’ advice.
+However, some parents start weaning as early as four or five months old, following health professionals’ advice.
 Your baby may start grabbing at your food and try to eat it themselves, which is a clear sign that they’re ready.
 Babies with older siblings often start weaning earlier as they see the family eating together and want to join in.

 When is my baby ready for solids?